hse-project/hse-project.github.io/v3/docs/gs/sysreqs.md

 ## Operating System

 HSE should work with most modern Linux&reg; 64-bit operating system distributions.
-We have run HSE on the following.
+We have run HSE on the following:

-* Red Hat&reg; Enterprise Linux&reg; 8 (RHEL 8)
+* Red Hat&reg; Enterprise Linux&reg; (RHEL) 8 and 9
-* Ubuntu&reg; 18.04 and 20.04
+* Ubuntu&reg; 18.04, 20.04, and 22.04
-* Fedora&reg; 34 and 35
+* Fedora&reg; 35 and 36
-* AlmaLinux OS 8

 ## File System